Dissipative iFIR filters for data-driven design: INTRODUCTION

-As a side contribution, we also extend the VRFT control synthesis to take into account disturbance dynamics.
-These are usually not included, and simpler additive disturbances are considered at the input and output of the plant \cite{bib:Jeng2016, bib:Eckharda2018, bib:Campestrini2018, bib:Campi2002b}.
-However, dealing with disturbance dynamics is desirable in some applications, such as impedance control in mechanics \cite{bib:Hogan1985a,bib:Colgate1988,bib:Hogan2021}, whose goal is not necessarily to reject external force disturbances, but to shape the plant response to achieve a target-compliant behavior.
+As a side contribution, we also extend the VRFT control synthesis to take into account disturbance dynamics, {generalizing the case of additive disturbances at the input and output of the plant \cite{bib:Jeng2016, bib:Eckharda2018, bib:Campestrini2018, bib:Campi2002b}.
+The handling of disturbance dynamics is desirable in some applications, such as impedance control in mechanics \cite{bib:Hogan1985a,bib:Colgate1988,bib:Hogan2021}, to achieve a predefined target-compliant behavior beyond the rejection of external disturbance forces}.
 Compared to \cite{bib:Rojas2011, bib:Masuda2017}, our approach does not need any measure of the disturbance.
-It is based on a 2 degree-of-freedom controller \cite{bib:Campi2002b}, and achieves reference tracking and disturbance model shaping simultaneously.
+It is based on a 2 degree-of-freedom controller \cite{bib:Campi2002b} {to shape reference tracking and disturbance sensitivity} simultaneously.

 The paper is organized as follows.
 Section \ref{sec:vrft} revises the VRFT synthesis and extends it to disturbance dynamics.
 Section \ref{sec:dissipativityDefi} revises the classical dissipativity and related graphical interpretation.
 Section \ref{sec:dissi_constraints} discusses in detail the dissipativity constraints that achieve closed-loop stability, based on LMIs and on constraints in the frequency domain.
 The proofs of the main theorems are given in Section \ref{sec:proof}.
 Section \ref{sec:examples} illustrates the effectiveness of our approach in an example focusing on impedance control for a soft gripper.